Susilo Bambang Yudhoyono: Road to presidency

-Presidency: 2004–2014

-Cabinet

-Presidential elections were held in Indonesia on 8 July 2004.
-President Susilo Bambang Yudhoyono won more than 60% (60.08%) of the vote in the first round, which enabled him to secure re-election without a run-off.
-Yudhoyono was officially declared the victor of the election on 23 July 2009, by the General Election Commission.
-Other candidates are Megawati Sukarnoputri PDI-P Party 26.79%, Jusuf Kalla Golkar Party 12.41%.
+Presidency (2004–2014)

+Government and cabinets

-The day of his inauguration in 2004, Yudhoyono announced his new cabinet, which would be known as the United Indonesia Cabinet (Kabinet Indonesia Bersatu).
+On the day of his inauguration in 2004, Yudhoyono announced his new cabinet, which would be known as the United Indonesia Cabinet (Kabinet Indonesia Bersatu).
 Consisting of 36 ministers, it included members of the Democratic Party, Golkar and the PPP, PBB, PKB, PAN, PKP, and PKS.
 Professionals were also named in the cabinet, most of them taking on ministries in the economic field.
 The military were also included, with five former members appointed to the cabinet.
 As Yudhoyono's promised during the election, four of the cabinet appointees were female.
 Yudhoyono's Second United Indonesia Cabinet was announced in October 2009 after he was re-elected as president earlier in the year.
-The vice-president in Yudhoyono's second cabinet was Dr. Boediono.
-Boediono replaced Jusuf Kalla who was vice-president in the first Yudhoyono cabinet.
+The vice president in Yudhoyono's second cabinet was Boediono, who replaced Jusuf Kalla, Yudhoyono's vice president in his first cabinet.